muntra-dev/muntra-dev.github.io/README.md

 - `muntra_referral_source`: "referral_source" (Use if you want your booking to be made using a referral source),
 - `muntra_button_text`: "Booking button" (Use it to change the button text.
 The default button text is "Boka tid"),
 - `muntra_without_modal`: "true" (Use it to display a widget without a button and outside the modal window),
-- `goal_page_url`: "https://www.yourExampleGoalPageURL.com" (Use it to redirect the user to a goal page of your choice after they have successfully booked a time)
+- `goal_page_url`: "https://www.yourExampleGoalPageURL.com" (Use it to redirect the user to a goal page of your choice after they have successfully made an appointment)
+- `show_caregiver`: "true" (Use it to hide caregivers)

 Example: